-However, the ultimate challenge for meditators is to clear your mind of thoughts.
-When a thought does enter your mind, let it flow, then let it go.
+However, the ultimate challenge for meditators is to clear their mind of thoughts.
+When a thought does enter the mind, let it flow, then let it go.
 If you allow your thoughts to take over, you are no longer meditating.

 However, you can also adopt Zazen principles throughout the course of the day.
-It helps your mind and body function at optimum levels at work.
+It can also help your mind and body function at optimum levels at work.